 The concrete delivery of Hermeneut includes:

-- An integrated estimation of the enterprise’s vulnerabilities for both the humans and technology, to assess the corresponding tangible and intangible assets at risk against cyber-attacks and cyber-crime.
+- An integrated estimation of the enterprise’s vulnerabilities for both the humans and technology, including human factors cybersecurity assessment, to assess the corresponding tangible and intangible assets at risk of cyberattacks and cybercrime.

 - An innovative economic model to quantify the losses of tangible and intangible assets.

-- A holistic risk assessment model able to support decisions on cyber-security investments for possible hard and soft mitigation measures, integrating also dedicated elicitation approaches and a Benefit-Harm Index (BHI).
+- A holistic, dynamic cybersecurity risk assessment model able to support decisions on cybersecurity investments for possible hard and soft mitigation measures, integrating also dedicated elicitation approaches and a Benefit-Harm Index (BHI).

-- A web-based risk-driven cyber-security cost-benefit decision support tool that implements and supports the above-mentioned methodology and model, including a workflow manager to cover the full process of risk assessment, from the analysis of vulnerabilities to the decision on investments in the different hard and soft mitigation measures.
+- A web-based risk-driven cybersecurity cost-benefit decision support tool that implements and supports the above-mentioned methodology and model, including a workflow manager to cover the full process of risk assessment, from the analysis of vulnerabilities to the decision on investments in the different hard (technological) and soft (human factors) mitigation measures.